Meet the Team

 Community Archiving Grant Project Manager, Healey Library, University of Massachusetts Boston

-Sarah Collins serves as RoPA’s Project Manager, directing all aspects of the grant from conceptual design to content creation.
+Sarah Collins served as RoPA’s Project Manager, directing all aspects of the grant from conceptual design to content creation.
 Prior to joining UASC, Sarah was at the New England Aquarium where she worked in interpretive planning, exhibit and program evaluation, and visitor experience.
 She is an experienced strategic planner and collaborative leader; during her years in Washington, DC, Sarah held project manager positions in education policy nonprofits as well as for the Administrative Office of the US Courts.

 Sarah received her undergraduate degree in international relations and her master’s degree in museum studies with a concentration in history from the George Washington University.